FionaNi-DS/crypto-statistical-arbitrage/README.md

 This project develops and independently validates cross-sectional momentum and reversal strategies across ten liquid cryptocurrency pairs using hourly Binance Spot OHLCV data from 2023 to 2025.

+> **Final result:** The weekly momentum model performed strongly during 2023–2024 development but failed during the untouched 2025 validation period.
+It underperformed the equal-weight benchmark, produced no statistically significant alpha and remained highly exposed to broad cryptocurrency market movements.

-The project was designed as an end-to-end quantitative research and model-validation exercise.
+The project was designed as an end-to-end quantitative research and model-validation work.
 It covers:

 - data collection and quality checks;
 - exploratory analysis;